 Finding Darker Skies – Camping Under the Stars – Sept.
 2016

 How to Photograph the Planets (with any camera) – April 2019

 Photographing the 2016 Harvest Moon – Sept.
 2016

 Moon Photography Tips – Christmas Eve Moon – Dec.
 2015

 Real Results with a Budget Astrophotography Lens – Feb.
 2018

 The Perseus Double Cluster with a 300mm Lens – Feb.
 2016

 All of the information contained on this page was discovered from real-life experiences in the backyard!
 Astrophotography is a learning process that never ends.
 The exciting part is, the more you learn, the better your photos become.
-I learned a lot about astrophotography in 2016 from amateurs and experts alike.

 My dream is to one day build a backyard observatory in a dark sky location.
 Perhaps that dream will become a reality by utilizing the same passion and work ethic involved in building AstroBackyard.com.

 Clear Skies. – Trevor